stijn-dejongh/lovecraft_public_domain/raw_converts/tbb.md

   It was then, it seems, that Mark Haines remembered having heard Dominie Vanderhoof speak of me as his nephew.
-Haines accordingly sent for me, in the hope that I might know something which would clear up the mystery of my uncle&rsquo;s last years.
+Haines accordingly sent for me, in the hope that I might know something which would clear up the mystery of my uncle's last years.
 I assured my summoner, however, that I knew nothing about my uncle or his past, except that my mother had mentioned him as a man of gigantic physique but with little courage or power of will.

   Having heard all that Haines had to tell me, I lowered the front legs of my chair to the floor and looked at my watch.
 It was late afternoon.

-  &ldquo;How far is it out to the church?&rdquo; I inquired. &ldquo;Think I can make it before sunset?&rdquo;
+   "How far is it out to the church? " I inquired.
+"Think I can make it before sunset? "

-  &ldquo;Sure, lad, y&rsquo; ain&rsquo;t goin&rsquo; out there t&rsquo;night!
-Not
-t&rsquo; that place!&rdquo; The old man trembled noticeably in every limb and half rose from his chair, stretching out a lean, detaining hand. &ldquo;Why, it&rsquo;s plumb foolishness!&rdquo;
+   "Sure, lad, y' ain't goin' out there t'night!
+Not t' that place! " The old man trembled noticeably in every limb and half rose from his chair, stretching out a lean, detaining hand.
+"Why, it's plumb foolishness! " he exclaimed.
-he exclaimed.

   I laughed aside his fears and informed him that, come what may, I was determined